Reviton Herbicide: A Revolutionary Active Ingredient

 “Traditionally, in the last decade it’s been horseweed or marestail that we’re really struggling in trying to control.
 We’ve used traditional products to take this weed out, and as those products proved to be successful with horseweed fading from the picture, other weeds filled that hole,” says Steckel.
 “We need newer solutions.
 Reviton has been a good fit to take out troubling weeds.”

-One big reason why growers should consider changing up their preplant weed control regimen is Reviton’s new and revolutionary active ingredient called Tergeo®.
+One big reason why growers should consider changing up their preplant weed control regimen is Reviton’s revolutionary active ingredient, tiafenacil.

-“As a unique chemistry new to the U.S. crop protection market, Reviton will serves as a powerful tool for more sustainable resistance management,” says James Whitehead, Agronomy Leader for HELM Agro US.
+“As a unique chemistry to the U.S. crop protection market, Reviton will serves as a powerful tool for more sustainable resistance management,” says James Whitehead, Agronomy Leader for HELM Crop Solutions.

 Reason #2: Powerful Performance